-Lessons are conducted through Adobe Connect, via phone and resources are in Moodle, which is a similar program to Google.
+Lessons are conducted through Canvas, which is similar to Google Classroom and via phone.
 Students are also invited for face-to-face lesson days at the NSW Language School usually once a term.
 However, distance education is not an easy method of study and requires high levels of maturity, self-discipline and organisation on the part of the individual student to successfully complete the course.
 Please take this into consideration before applying for the course.

-There is an additional cost to completing studies through the NSW Language School of \$200 which is payment for the two year course.
+There is an additional cost to completing studies through the NSW Language School of \$200 which is payment for the two-year course.

-Applications are submitted through the St Ives High School early in Term 4 with the deadline being 30th November.
+Applications are submitted through the St Ives High School late in Term three with the deadline being 30th November.
 Fees must accompany the application form.
 Applications sent incomplete and/or without payment or proof of payment will be returned.
-Application forms can be collected from Ms Su in the Languages Staffroom.
+Apply at: NSW SoL Enrolment forms